lshtm-genomics/omics-course/docs/connecting-github.md

 ### 2. Download Visual Studio Code

 Get the latest version of vscode from https://code.visualstudio.com/ and follow install instructions from the website.
+Please note the default version is for Windows, ensure to click additional options if using Mac.

 ### 3. Download TigerVNC